 Facebook, on the other hand, is acting like a drug dealer.
 They throttle organic reach and then charge to get it back (the much-maligned “boosting” feature), and their ad service is notorious for sucking budgets dry.
 It’s not hard to understand why countless businesses are fed up with the platform.
 If Facebook could charge a “login fee” and get away with it, they probably would.

 And this is on top of the endless scandals, privacy issues, and shocking overreach.
 Two words: Cambridge Analytica.
 Facebook has become an answer to “What plagues modern society?”
 It’s no longer a social hub for friendly banter and funny memes.
 As tech guru Jaron Lanier rightly points out, it has mutated into a “behavior manipulation engine.”
 It is truly alarming how many people now cite Facebook as their primary news source.
-It’s a raging sea of disinformation and shady business that I want no part of anymore, personally or professionally.
+It’s a tornado of madness that I want no part of anymore, personally or professionally.

-I am willing to bet that many famous authors wish they weren’t.
+I am willing to bet that many famous authors despise their fame.

 And then Stephen King had a very public fallout with the political community.